jczhonglol/cse15l-lab-report/lab-report-1-week-2.md

 # Remote Access Tutorial

-**Visual Studio Code**
+**1. Visual Studio Code**
 ---
-1. Go to the website [https://code.visualstudio.com/](https://code.visualstudio.com/)
+- Go to the website [https://code.visualstudio.com/](https://code.visualstudio.com/)
-2. Download for either Windows or Mac (or for any OS you are using)
+- Download for either Windows or Mac (or for any OS you are using)
+- After installing, launch the application and it should look like this: